karliatto/lnblitz/README.md

 Then you will be able to run `nix build .#images.pi` in the same way and get a result you can flahs to an SD Card and boot.

+Or you could just run nixox in Docker like `docker run -it nixos/nix` and then `nix build .#images.pi`.

 ### On aarch64-linux any distribution

 If you are actually running `nix` on a Pi, you can just `nix build .#images.pi`